digideskio/playfuljs-book/building-worlds.md

 Some of our examples will also use specific JavaScript tools like Canvas or WebGL.

-However, this book is really about *ideas* - simple, elegant ideas that generate beautiful complexity.
+However, this book is really about *ideas* - simple, elegant ideas that generate beautiful results.
 Such ideas are not bound to any specific language or tool.
 In fact, most are older than JavaScript itself.